Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 • Leggy, stretched-out leaves reaching toward light

 Light issues don’t just affect snake plants.
-If you have other houseplants struggling, you might want to check out my guide on Why Is My Peace Lily Drooping for more troubleshooting tips on indoor plant care.
+If you have other houseplants struggling, my guide on why a peace lily droops walks through the same diagnose-then-fix approach for another popular indoor plant.

 Cause #5: Poor Drainage and Wrong Soil